mechatroner/vscode_rainbow_csv/DEV_README.md

 * Support dynamic dialects with quoted policies.

-* Use dynamic highlighting to color comment lines both for regular and dynamic csv.
+* Use dynamic highlighting to color comment lines both for regular and dynamic csv: table_ranges will contain objects with both records and comments entries

 * Autodetect rfc policies.